muhammadabdulbaqi/ai-fiesta/docs/streaming.md

 - Actual deduction happens after streaming completes and is based on actual produced tokens (prompt + completion).
 - If the client disconnects before any chunk is sent, no tokens are deducted.
 - If partial output was sent, actual produced tokens are deducted when the stream ends or when the server detects the disconnect (best-effort).

+When using credits, follow the same conservative-check-before-stream approach but deduct credits after the stream completes using a model multiplier.
+The server returns `credits_used` and `credits_remaining` in the `done` event.

 ## Production considerations